treezy254/py-plantuml/README.md

-# PyPlantuml
+# PythonPlantuml

-PyPlantUML Generator is a Python library for generating UML diagrams using PlantUML.
+PythonPlantUML Generator is a Python library for generating UML diagrams using PlantUML.
 It provides a simple interface to create SVG and PNG diagrams from PlantUML code.

 ## Installation